psych252/psych252book/docs/08-simulation2.md

 For smaller sample sizes, we can use the $t$-distribution instead with $n-1$ degrees of freedom.
 For larger $n$ the $t$-distribution closely approximates the normal distribution.

 So let's run a a simulation to check whether the definition of the confidence interval seems right.
-We will use our heavy metal distribution from above, take samples from the distribution, calculate the mean and confidende interval, and check how often the true mean of the population ($M = 3.5$) is contained within the confidence interval.
+We will use our heavy metal distribution from above, take samples from the distribution, calculate the mean and confidence interval, and check how often the true mean of the population ($M = 3.5$) is contained within the confidence interval.

 ```r